This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Please note our car park is small and often full by 11am.
 Avoid disappointment by arriving by boat or bus.
 There are regular boats direct from Ambleside or a bus service running from Ferry Nab via Hill Top and Hawkshead.

-Arrive at Wray Castle by boat or bus and receive special ‘green’ discounts, when you present a valid ticket.
-Download this voucher and present it at the relevant till points in the castle when paying.
+Arrive at Wray Castle by boat or bus and receive special ‘green’ discounts, with a valid ticket.
+Download the voucher and present it at the relevant till points.